AliHakim773/nsquared-assignment/README.md

 ## N Squared Assignment

 ### Project Description
-Create a dashboard that has sortable and resizable widgets so that the user can customize freelee using the blade templating engine in laravel.
+Create a dashboard that has sortable and resizable widgets so that the user can freelee cutomize his page using the blade templating engine in laravel.

 ### How to Run